KineticPreProcessor/KPP/docs/source/getting_started/00_revision_history.rst

 KPP 2.3.1_gc
 ============

-NOTE: KPP modifications specific to GEOS-Chem
+NOTE: KPP modifications specific to GEOS-Chem.

 ALSO NOTE: ReadTheDocs documentation has been updated in :ref:`kpp250` to remove GEOS-Chem specific information.